skenqbx/rail/doc/plugins.markdown

   - `{number} response` Set to `0` to disable the timeout, also see `options`
   - `{number} socket` Set to `0` to disable the timeout, also see `options`

+_Note_: When no request options are supplied, the plugin defaults apply.

 ### Event: 'timeout'
 Emitted on the `call` object when a timeout occurs.